UTM Builder

 What is a UTM parameter?

-UTM parameters are tags added to a URL that tell Google Analytics where traffic comes from.
-The five parameters are utm_source (origin), utm_medium (channel), utm_campaign (campaign name), utm_term (keyword), and utm_content (ad variant).
+UTM parameters (Urchin Tracking Module) are tags added to a URL that tell Google Analytics where your traffic came from.
+The five parameters are utm_source (traffic origin), utm_medium (marketing channel), utm_campaign (campaign name), utm_term (paid keywords), and utm_content (ad variant).

-Yes — Google Analytics is case-sensitive.
-"Facebook" and "facebook" appear as separate sources in your reports.
-Always use lowercase with underscores for spaces (summer_sale, not Summer Sale).
-This builder auto-formats your values.
+Yes.
+Google Analytics is case-sensitive with UTM parameters.
+"Facebook" and "facebook" will appear as two separate sources in your reports.
+Always use lowercase letters and underscores instead of spaces (e.g. summer_sale, not Summer Sale).
+This UTM builder auto-formats your values to follow this convention.

 Do UTM parameters affect SEO?

-No. UTM parameters don't affect search rankings.
-Google ignores them for indexing.
-Make sure your canonical tags point to the clean URL without UTM parameters to avoid duplicate content issues.
+UTM parameters do not affect your search rankings.
+However, you should set the canonical URL in your site to the clean URL without UTM parameters to prevent duplicate content issues.
+Google ignores UTM parameters for indexing purposes.

 Is this UTM builder free?